-Why this wins
+Why mapreduce wins

-- When f is associative, and v is its identity, can turn the calls to f into a tree and do them in parallel on a server farm! - For a data set of size n, this reduces the processing time from n to log(n). - Here is a picture:
+- One of the great things about mapreduce is that it can often be computed in parallel. - If f is associative, and v is its identity, can turn the calls to f into a tree and do them in parallel on a server farm! - For a data set of size n, this reduces the processing time from n to log(n). - Here is a picture: